drasyl/drasyl/doc/development/README.md

 ## Code Style

-We use a custom Java code style for which is described in the following file (IntelliJ IDEA only) [SANE.xml](../SANE.xml).
+We use a custom Java code style for which is described in the following file [.editorconfig](../../.editorconfig).